Jchicode/VictoriaMetrics/docs/CaseStudies.md

 [Sensedia](https://www.sensedia.com) is a leading integration solutions provider with more than 120 enterprise clients across a range of sectors.
 Its world-class portfolio includes: an API Management Platform, Adaptive Governance, Events Hub, Service Mesh, Cloud Connectors and Strategic Professional Services' teams.

 > Our initial requirements for monitoring solution: the metrics must be stored for 15 days, the solution must be scalable and must offer high availability of the metrics.
 It must being integrated into Grafana and allowing the use of PromQL when creating/editing dashboards in Grafana to obtain metrics from the Prometheus datasource.
 The solution also needs to receive data from Prometheus using HTTPS and needs to request a login and password to write/read the metrics.
-Details are available [in this article](https://nordicapis.com/api-monitoring-with-prometheus-grafana-alertmanager-and-victoriametrics/).
+Details are available

 > We evaluated VictoriaMetrics, InfluxDB OpenSource and Enterprise, ElasticSearch, Thanos, Cortex, TimescaleDB/PostgreSQL and M3DB.
 We selected VictoriaMetrics because it has [good community support](https://slack.victoriametrics.com/), [good documentation](https://docs.victoriametrics.com/) and it just works.